auth0/docs/articles/users/guides/manage-users-using-the-management-api.md

 ---
-description: Explains the basics of a User profile, how to create a user and view users and their profile details.
+description: Explains the basics of a user profile, how to create a user and view users and their profile details.
 topics:
     - users
     - user-management